comsystan/comsystanj/description/img2-description.md

 - Note: Fiji displays RGB images as 3 channel color images.
 Workaround: Image/Type/RGB Color
 - Note: Fiji sometimes displays an enhanced R channel.
 Workaround: Image/Color/Arrange Channels... and press OK

+### Noise
+- Adding noise
+- Shot, Salt&Pepper
+- - Percentage of pixels that will be changed can be set
+- Uniform
+- - Percentage of value changes can be set
+- Gaussian, Rayleigh, Exponential
+- - Scaling parameter can be set

 ### Box counting dimension
 - Fractal dimension is computed with box counting
 - 8-bit binary or grey images